JosephOkumu/TibaCloud/Backend/PESAPAL_SETUP.md

 # Pesapal Payment Integration Documentation

-This document provides comprehensive documentation for the Pesapal payment integration in the AfyaMawinguni lab booking system.
+This document provides comprehensive documentation for the Pesapal payment integration in the Tiba Cloud lab booking system.

 ## Overview